 - GDB generally works better on Linux.

 DWARF is the standard way compilers generate debugging information that debuggers read.
 It is the debugging format on macOS and Linux.
-It is a multi-language, extensible format and is mostly good enough for Rust's purposes.
+It is a multi-language and extensible format, and is mostly good enough for Rust's purposes.
 Hence, the current implementation reuses DWARF's concepts.
-This is true even if some of the concepts in DWARF do not align with Rust semantically because generally there can be some kind of mapping between the two.
+This is true even if some of the concepts in DWARF do not align with Rust semantically because, generally, there can be some kind of mapping between the two.